bitails/upfile-server/README.md

 - Preview supported file types such as images and HTML files.

 ## Usage
-The files will be uploaded to [Upfile.space](https://upfile.space) and the preview of the supported files will be displayed.
+The files that are uploaded to [Upfile.space](https://upfile.space), this server shows the supported files(Images,html files, etc.).

 ## Contributing
 Contributions are welcome!
 Please follow these steps to contribute: